iceterminal/LambdaSchool/Web Mini-Bootcamp/LS-Web-Intro-6/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Functions
+		-	A way to save a portion or block of code that can be called at any time later on in the program.
 	* Parameters
+		-	This is the data that is listed in the code of the function block (like the function variables)
 	* Arguments
+		-	These are the items/data given in the function call itself.
+When it is invoked, the arguments are entered to be passed onto the function.
+This data will be entered in as the parameter variable.
 	* `if` statements
+		-	This is a conditional statement.
+Meaning "if this is that, then do this.
+Else do that."
+It checks to see 'if' something is true or not.

 2. Install Node and NPM.
 NPM comes packaged with Node. https://nodejs.org/en/download/